bterwijn/invocation_tree/README.md

 # Mutability #

-Let's revisit the permutation problem but now using mutable type `list` to represent a permutation instead of the immutable type `str` we used before.
+In the permutation problem we could choose to use mutable type `list` to represent a permutation instead of the immutable type `str` we used before.
 This can be done in two ways.
-One way is to use the `+` list concatenation operator that creates a new list each time we use it so this is slow:
+One way is to use the `+` list concatenation operator to add elements to the permutation, but this is slow because this creates a whole new list each time:

 ```python
 def permutations(elements, perm, n):